 You can find reviews on this site for the various Arizona sportsbooks that you can sign up with.
 Once you find a sportsbook you like, you can create an account by providing some basic personal information and accepting the terms and conditions.
 From there, you can make a deposit and start betting.

 Once the odds start coming out, the Super Bowl almost always has its own page at online sportsbooks.
 You can also find it by navigating to the NFL section.

-Legal sportsbooks have to be licensed by the state of Arizona, which will investigate any reported problems or breaches in security.
+Legal sportsbooks must be licensed by the state of Arizona, which will investigate any reported problems or breaches in security.
 If you do have a problem with a legal sportsbook, you can find assistance through the regulating agency.

 What are the best Super Bowl prop bets?